- Study at Deakin

 When searching for books you can approach it in two ways:

-To search for a book when you know the title, type the title into the search bar, and then click 'Search'.
+To search for a book when you know the title, type the title into the search box, and click 'Search'.

 If it is held by the Library, it will appear in the list of results (depending how common the title is, it might not appear as the first result).
 If your result doesn't appear, view further options under the borrowing material tab.

-Once you have found the title and edition you require, click on the title to view the full record and see which campus(es) the title is available from, and if it available as an e-book.
+Once you have found the title and edition you require, check to see which campus(es) the title is available from, and if it available as an e-book.

 To access the item read the sections on 'Finding books on the shelf' or 'Viewing e-books' below.

-To search for books on a subject area or topic, type some keywords that describe your topic into the search bar, tick the box marked 'Discover More', and then click 'Search'.
+To search for books on a subject area or topic, type some keywords that describe your topic into the search bar, then click 'Search'.